 To enable 10Gbit with jumbo frames:

 There is no DHCP server on our internal lab network.
-How do I give TaskForce a static IP address?
+How do I assign a static IP address to TaskForce?

-Atola TaskForce demo video includes basic explanation of the network settings.
-Here's a Youtube timelink on that.
+Atola TaskForce demo video includes a basic explanation of the network settings.
+Here's a Youtube video on that.